Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 Brush up on theory for songwriting or place out of basic theory class in your college music program.

-"Anne M is an experienced and supportive teacher, a jazz vocalist, pianist, composer and lyricist with a conservatory degree in jazz voice from Manhattan School of Music and advanced studies with prominent, NYC jazz piano, music theory and songwriting instructors.
-She is currently attending Boston University, Sargent College of Health and Rehabilitation Sciences and working toward becoming certified as a speech-language pathologist and vocal therapist."
+Now scheduling regular, weekly lessons.
+Pay-as-you go scheduling is not encouraged because of time constraints and lack of consistency for maintaining steady progress and reaching your goals.
+Weekly students are more successful!
+If you are ready to commit to at least 4 lessons within a month then you are ready for high quality, music or voice training. ----------------- "Anne M is an experienced and supportive teacher, a jazz vocalist, pianist, composer and lyricist with a conservatory degree in jazz voice from Manhattan School of Music and advanced studies with prominent, NYC jazz piano, music theory and songwriting instructors.
+She is currently attending Boston University, Sargent College of Health and Rehabilitation Sciences and working toward becoming certified as a ...

 I offer music theory lessons both on a private-study basis and as a tutor for music school students.